Starwerk Banner Image

 The times given above are for the brightest part of the Galaxy, toward its core.
 The other side of the Milky Way, the part opposite the core, is visible in the winter evenings running between the constellations Orion and Gemini and up past the bright star Capella.
 The parts of the Galaxy visible at this time of year much fainter than the parts of the Galaxy seen in the Northern summer.
 However, if you are in a region with dark skies you will still be able to see it.

-I should also make clear that I am discussing when the Galaxy is visible in the evening.
+We should also make clear that we are discussing when the Galaxy is visible in the evening.
 These hours tend to be more convenient for people.
 However, you can also view the Galaxy for several months earlier if you are willing (and able) to go out in the pre-dawn hours.

 Of course, when the Milky Way is dominating the sky, it blocks our view of objects that are not inside it - and plenty that are, actually.
-That means that we do not see very many galaxies durning the Northern summer and Winter.
-Other galaxies are best viewed in the spring and fall, in either hemisphere, when the Milky Way is not high in the sky.
+That means that we do not see very many galaxies durning the northern summer and winter.
+Galaxies other than the Milky Way are best viewed in the spring and fall, in either hemisphere, when the Milky Way is not high in the sky.

 Below we give a listing by season of which objects are easy to see.